1 . Search every nook and cranny

 6. Consider setting a humane trap.

-Inside cats that “escape” to the outdoors are very likely to be hiding close by.
-Their instinct when frightened is not to reveal themselves, so they will not meow or come to you.
-Many dogs exhibit the same behavior.
-The only way to get them back may be to trap them.
+Sometimes the only way to capture and elusive pet may be to trap them.
 Some local humane societies and animal control agencies will lend or rent humane traps.
 They can also be purchased at pet stores, hardware stores and home centers.
 Bait with some strong-smelling food.
 Monitor trap often.
-If left overnight, do not be surprised if you catch a raccoon or someone else’s cat!
+If left overnight, do not be surprised if you catch a raccoon, a possum or a skunk!